arbazkiraak/Leaks_RegexFilter/README.md

 # Regex-Filter

+This is just an simple script not an `tool`, could be handy to add it in your tools.

 > Are you fan of https://github.com/zricethezav/gitleaks ? <br>
 Want to use it anywhere besides github? <br>
 <i> TOML format : `https://github.com/zricethezav/gitleaks/blob/master/gitleaks.toml` </i>